 The bus lines are also available on islands Ugljan, Pašman, Dugi otok, and Iž.

 The bus routes, lines, and timetables for the islands are available here.

 If you buy the ticket from the bus driver, keep in mind that you can pay only in cash.

 Ticket controllers frequently board buses to check for valid tickets.
 If requested, you must show the ticket to the public transport controller.
-If you don’t have a ticket, you’ll have to pay the penalty in the amount of 100 kuna.
+If you don’t have a ticket, you’ll have to pay a penalty in the amount of approximately 14 euros.

 Public transport – Liburnija buses

 - How to get to/from the Zadar Airport